Skip to main content

 Community Journalism

 The department significantly expanded its curriculum in the 1970s when it established a professional master’s degree program and started several real-world news media.
-Donald W. Carson started the department’s Community News Service in 1973, enabling students to cover statewide stories for small news outlets — a practice that continued as Arizona Sonora News.
+Donald W. Carson created the department’s Community News Service in 1973, enabling students to cover statewide stories for small news outlets — a practice that continued as Arizona Sonora News.

 Closure Threat